1st Place

 Questions by Judges (20%) - Clear answers to judges’ questions about the fund’s performance, history, investment policy and strategies.

-It is with great pleasure that we announce the winners of the GAME XIV Global Portfolio Competition.
+It is with great pleasure that we announce the winners of the GAME XV Global Portfolio Competition.
 Portfolios were processed and ranked based on risk-adjusted returns from the previous year and the Sharpe ratio was used to measure the performance of each team and determine award winners across seven categories:

-Washington University
+Washington University in St. Louis

-University of Arkansas Walton College
+University of Arkansas

 UA Foundation